lncapital/ringtooljs/README.md

 ### Fetching it from the npm Repo

 * Check that nodejs is at least version `>v16` (if not update with `sudo npm install -g n && sudo n stable`)
-* Install the software globally with `sudo npm install -g ringtoolsjs`
+* Install the software globally with `sudo npm install -g ringtooljs`

 ### Build from Source